 Center High School is a four-year comprehensive high school, fully accredited by the Western Association of Schools and Colleges (WASC), serving students in the Center Joint Unified School District.
-The curriculum at Center High School is based on the Common Core State Standards (CCSS) and the a-g requirements of the California State University and the University of California systems.
-Center High School students can participate in a wide selection of academic, co-curricular, and extracurricular activities including MCA, Advanced Placement (AP) courses, Project Lead the Way (PLTW) biomedical and engineering programs, Advancement via Individual Determination (AVID), Link Crew, athletics, and a variety of clubs.
-Center High School's academic year is based on two semesters, each of which is approximately eighteen weeks long.
+The curriculum at Center High School is based on the Common Core State Standards (CCSS), Next Generation Science Standards (NGSS), and the a-g requirements of the California State University and the University of California systems.
+Center High School students can participate in a wide selection of academic, co-curricular, and extracurricular activities including the Media Communications Academy (MCA), Advanced Placement (AP) courses, Project Lead the Way (PLTW) biomedical and engineering programs, Advancement via Individual Determination (AVID), Link Crew, athletics, and a variety of clubs.
+Center High School 's academic year is based on two semesters, each of which is approximately eighteen weeks long.
 The regular school day consists of four 90 minute periods alternating A-days (periods 1-4) and B-days (periods 5-8).
 Each semester students take up to 8 classes.
 A student earns five credits for each semester of completed coursework, provided the student earns a passing grade.